Taxation

 Increasing tax rates does not drastically increase illicit trade

-Despite warnings from the tobacco industry that this would lead to a drastic increase in illicit trade, the illicit trade share remained around 5%.
 The South African government improved public health by decreasing smoking and was able to increase revenue.
 Despite the rapid increase in the excise tax, there was no noticeable increase in illicit trade.

-Between 2010 and 2017, illicit trade has increased significantly, despite the fact the taxes increased at a rate of 1% – 2% a year, compared to an average of 10% a year between 1993 and 2009.
+Between 2010 and 2017, illicit trade increased significantly, despite the fact the taxes increased at a rate of 1% – 2% a year, compared to an average of 10% between 1993 and 2009.
 During this time, a specialized unit that focused on illicit trade in tobacco in the South African Revenue service was disbanded.
 This significantly weakened the enforcement of tobacco control laws.

 The Gambia